 If you are looking to purchase a new car battery, then you may want to start your search at your local auto parts store.
-Both O’Reilly Auto Parts and AutoZone offer their own line of private label batteries.
+Both O’Reilly Auto Parts and AutoZone offer their own line of private-label batteries.
 But which one is best for your vehicle?

-In this post, we’ll compare the line-up of batteries offered by both O’Reilly Auto Parts and AutoZone.
+This post will compare the line-up of batteries offered by both O’Reilly Auto Parts and AutoZone.

 Before fitting a new battery, check out the most common battery fitting mistakes below, some of which are spendy to fix.